The Isaiah Project: Chapter 8, or, The Waters of Shiloah

 Immanuel, ‘God-with-us,’ is the name Isaiah gives in Chapters 7 and 8 to the child who will restore David’s line.
 A child, God with us: God with infant eyes and flesh as soft as yours and mine, with nerve endings knit together in a woman’s womb.
 God with a heart as open to attack as the pool of Shiloah, and blood that flows as freely as water from Gihon’s spring.

-And when that God presents himself on the cross, his bones broken and his body crushed like Jerusalem’s walls, then we see the Christ who rescues us even when we bring utter disaster upon ourselves.
+And when that God presents himself on the cross, his body battered like Jerusalem’s walls, then we see the Christ who rescues us even when we bring utter disaster upon ourselves.
 Who uses our own betrayal to prove once and for all that God can indeed raise dead bodies and fallen people back into glorious life.
 Isaiah’s remnant held out hope, and so do we: hope that in chaos, in brokenness, in our own petty failures, God is not gone.
 He is more with us than we know.Rejoice evermore,